Safe Autonomous Navigation for Systems with Learned SE(3) Hamiltonian Dynamics: Conclusion

 \section{Conclusion}

-This paper developed a neural ODE network for learning a dynamics model of an $SE(3)$ Hamiltonian system and a tracking controller that enables safe autonomous navigation in unknown environments.
-Given only a training set of system state-control trajectories, our approach estimates the system dynamics and synthesizes a controller that avoids obstacles based on run-time distance measurements.
+\NEWZL{ This paper developed a tracking controller for fully-actuated Hamiltonian systems which enables safe autonomous navigation in unknown environments. } Given only a training set of system state-control trajectories, our approach estimates the system dynamics \NEWZL{accurately using a neural ODE network} and synthesizes a controller that avoids obstacles based on run-time distance measurements.
 Our method was demonstrated on a simulated hexarotor aerial robot navigating in complex 3D environments.
 Future work will focus on capturing model uncertainty and external disturbances in the design and deploying it on a hardware platform.

 \acks{We gratefully acknowledge support from NSF RI IIS-2007141 and NSF CCF-2112665 (TILOS).}

 \begin{proof} Let $\bfp_e = \bfp - \bfp^*$ be the position error and $\bfR_e \coloneqq \bfR^{*\top} \bfR = ^\top$ be the rotation error, then the error state can be expressed as $\bfx_e \coloneqq (\mathbf\frakq_e, \mathbf\frakp_e)$, where